MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-docusign.md

 - DNS domains used in your organization should be claimed and validated in your DocuSign organization.
 For more information on claiming and validating domains, see [Domains | DocuSign](https://support.docusign.com/en/guides/org-admin-guide-claim-domain/)

-- The DocuSign user used for logging into DocuSign must be an organization admin of one organization only.
+- The DocuSign user used for logging into DocuSign must be mapped to the user role 'Docusign Administrator' and must be an organization admin of one organization only.
 For more information, see the prerequisite role in [How to get monitoring data | DocuSign](https://developers.docusign.com/docs/monitor-api/how-to/get-monitoring-data/) and [Organization Administrators - DocuSign Admin for Organization Management | DocuSign Support Center](https://support.docusign.com/en/guides/org-admin-guide-org-admins).

 - The DocuSign account must be mapped to an organization.
 For more information, see: